 Also known as Bhaktapur meaning the city of devotees, this place is the home of medieval art and architecture.
 Lying 14 km / 9 miles of Kathmandu City.
 As you walk in, you will feel a sense of inner harmony.
 Bhaktapur Durbar Square is a collection of pagoda and shikhara – style temples grouped around a fifty-five-window palace of brick and wood.
 The attraction of the Bhaktapur Durbar Square is The Lion gate, The Golden gate, The Palace of fifty-five windows, Art galleries, The statue of king Bhupatindra Malla.
 Overnight at hotel in Kathmandu.

-The trip ends, our airport representative will drop you to the Kathmandu International Airport for your flight departure from Nepal.
+The trip ends, we will drop you to the airport for your flight departure from Nepal.